 At least every 10 years, the county must reevaluate Urban Growth Areas and the densities permitted within them.

-In addition to these requirements, the GMA required all jurisdictions in the county to jointly develop a set of County-Wide Planning Policies to guide joint planning between the County and cities for urban growth areas.
+In addition to these requirements, the GMA required all jurisdictions in the county to jointly develop a set of County-Wide Planning Policies to guide joint planning between the county and cities for urban growth areas.
 The policies in this chapter are consistent with the County-Wide Planning Policies.

 C. Market Factor